victorballester7/orrSommerfeldSolver/README.md

 The paper can be found in `docs/spectralElementMethodOrrSommerfeld_0.pdf`.
 The Galerkin method has the advantage of avoiding the appearance of spurious eigenvalues, which is a common issue in collocation-based spectral codes.

+The notation and eigenvalue problems are taken from the book:

+_Schmid, P. J., & Henningson, D. S. (2001).
+Stability and transition in shear flows.
+Springer._

 ## Requirements

 - Python 3.7 or later